S0urC10ud/xai-fuzzy-regrules/README.md

     "num_antecedents_weight": 1, // num_antecedents_weight * (1 / numAntecedents) +
     "whitelist_boolean_weight": 1000 // + whitelist_boolean_weight if the rule is a whitelisted rule
   },
-  "max_lasso_iterations": 10000, // default is 10000 - lasso is applied iteratively until convergence or until this max-iterations-counter is hit
   "generate_fuzzification_chart": true // Generates a chart to visualize fuzzification if true }
 ```